 Beginning in the early years of medical training, the students at UVM are exposed to a number of our surgical staff who participate in several modules of the Vermont Integrated Curriculum.
 As the students enter the clerkship years, the exposure to surgery is comprised of a seven week experience that highlights general surgery but allows elective experience in all of the surgical specialties.
 Through a unique “mentoring” program, the students are assigned to interact and learn from a single primary mentor which allows in-depth exposure to patient care in the ambulatory, inpatient, and operating room setting.
 A formal didactic curriculum enhances the clinical exposure with faculty-led, interactive sessions on the full spectrum of surgical disease and its management.
 During the rotation, the students are liberally exposed to the learning opportunities of the simulation laboratory for task and team training skills.
 Through a successful coordinated effort, students assigned to the clinical campuses in Danbury, Bangor, and Palm Beach receive equivalent learning experiences in their surgical rotations with the support of highly enthusiastic clinical faculty.

-For those students declaring an interest in a surgery career, the department offers a unique opportunity to focus on a variety of surgical experiences through the Senior Surgery Major program in the fourth year.
-In this program, the student will also complete a research project under the guidance of one of the surgery faculty.
+For those students declaring an interest in a surgical career, the department offers a unique opportunity to focus on a variety of surgical experiences through the Senior Surgery Major program in the fourth year.
+In this program, the student will also complete a research project under the guidance of one of the surgical faculty.
 The results of these projects are presented at an annual surgery research forum which is a highlight of the year.
-In the waning days of medical school, the surgery majors complete a month long surgery “Bootcamp” in which they hone their technical and diagnostic skills in preparation for a surgical residency experience.
+In the waning days of medical school, the surgery majors complete a month long surgery residency readiness program (i.e. “Boot camp”) in which they hone their technical, diagnostic and professional skills in preparation for a surgical residency experience.

 Our faculty participates in the educational activities of medical students at all levels.
 While each division has specific course offerings, the majority of medical student programs fall into the following major categories: